 Rebuilding Connection Can Be a Cure Too

-When you rebuild emotional connection, your mind naturally starts to calm down.
+When you start to re-establish emotional connection, your brain will automatically start to quiet down.

 Conclusion

-Have you ever felt stuck in a loop of overthinking in your relationship?
+Have you ever gotten stuck in the repetition loop of overthinking in your relationship?

 What did it feel like… and how did you find your way out?